Academic Catalog

 LAPU has chosen to align its SAP policy for Veteran’s Benefits with its SAP Policy for Title IV financial aid.

 The United States Department of Education regulations regarding state authorization provide in 34 CFR 600.9(c) that any institution receiving federal funding must have a defensible process for tracking the location of students.
-All students must provide their state of residence upon admission to the university and are required to submit a Change of Address form advising of any change of address and confirm or update their addresses at the time of subsequent registration at least once per year.
+All students must provide their state of residence upon admission to the university and are required to submit a change of address form located at Student Services advising of any change of address and confirm or update their addresses at the time of subsequent registration at least once per year.